Garinmckayl/thisvsthat/databases.md

 ## What is Memcached?

 Free & open source, high-performance, distributed memory object caching system, generic in nature, but intended for use in speeding up dynamic web applications by alleviating database load.

 ### Syntax

+## Dgraph vs Neo4j

+## What is Dgraph?
+Dgraph is the most popular [graph database](https://en.wikipedia.org/wiki/Graph_database) out there with over [15k stars](https://github.com/dgraph-io/dgraph) on github.
+Dgraph comes with out of the box support to Graphql.

+## What is Neo4j?

+Neo4j is popular open source [Graph Database](https://en.wikipedia.org/wiki/Graph_database) developed using java programming language.

+### Syntax